-The Procurement Team provide support and guidance to enable Stirling Council staff to undertake procurement for goods and services.
+The Strategic Commissioning team provide support and guidance to enable Stirling Council staff to undertake procurement for goods and services.

 To ensure fair competition we advertise all our procurement needs on Public Contracts Scotland.
 Stirling Council does not maintain or use an Approved Supplier List to invite companies to bid for Council business.